briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 1. _(A)_ As used in this section:

-    1. _(1)_ "Combined tax liability" means the total amount of a taxpayer’s income tax liabilities to all municipal corporations in this state for a taxable year.
+    1. _(1)_ "Combined tax liability" means the total amount of a taxpayer's income tax liabilities to all municipal corporations in this state for a taxable year.

-    2. _(2)_ "Estimated taxes" means the amount that the taxpayer reasonably estimates to be the taxpayer’s combined tax liability for the current taxable year.
+    2. _(2)_ "Estimated taxes" means the amount that the taxpayer reasonably estimates to be the taxpayer's combined tax liability for the current taxable year.

 2. _(B)_